joelparkerhenderson/ways-of-working/README.md

 agreements, team arrangements, shared expectations, and group understandings.

 * <b>Principles</b> are fundamental truths that are the foundation for beliefs, behaviors, and reasoning.
-Principles are intended to be permanent and universal.
+Principles are intended to be universal and permanent.
   Examples: "be kind", "bias for action", "encourage participation", "seek improvement", "train as a team", "think big", and "tell the truth".

 * <b>Values</b> are virtues that you want such as: kindness, innovation, community, learning, teamwork, honesty.
+Values can be subjective and impermanent, such as "happy customers this year, large profits next year".
-Values can be subjective and comparitive such as "working software over comprehensive documentation" and "responding to change over following a plan".
+  Values can be comparative, such as "responding to change over following a plan".

 * <b>Ground rules</b> are guidelines of how people need to behave, for specific situations such as meetings, or activities, or tasks.
 Examples: "At our